307th Bomb Wing honors New York City deployers

 |0

-This work, 307th Bomb Wing honors New York City deployers [Image 3 of 3], by SMSgt Theodore Daigle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 307th Bomb Wing honors New York City deployers, by SSgt Callie Ware, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT